tensaix2j/DLLinjection/README.md

 How to run:
 ------------
-First run the targeted program which uses winsock( ws2_32.dll in particular) you want to inject, eg: mirc.exe You can check the dependency DLL using the depends.exe tool found under MSVC tool.

 Run myinject.exe with the following arguments:

 	myinject.exe <Process Name to inject> <DLL path to inject>
+	You can get the running process name in your task manager or enter cmd tasklist in the command prompt.

 example: